 |Powder from D’allesandro in 14oz quantity|

 |3x tubes (43g per tube) paste from the Wasabi brand|

 So what exactly is wasabi?

 Wasabi is one of Japan’s most famous vegetables and is a common ingredient in many types of Japanese cuisine as a side dish or condiment.
-It grows naturally throughout Japan’s mountainous river valley regions and is also grown on numerous large scale wasabi farms.
+It grows naturally throughout Japan’s mountainous river valley regions and is also grown on numerous large-scale wasabi farms.
 The root, which is one of the world’s most difficult vegetables to grow, is mostly unknown outside of Japan, and only became popularized in the West because of sushi.

 The wasabi found inside of Japan is mainly for domestic use, and finding it outside the country is rare.
-Many of the restaurants and food outlets outside of Japan who claim to offer it do not have the real thing.
+Many of the restaurants and food outlets outside of Japan that claim to offer it do not have the real thing.
 Instead, they offer mustard mixed with horseradish and green food coloring.
 Therefore, chances are extremely good that you have never had the real thing unless you had it in Japan.

 What is wasabi sauce?

-Wasabi sauce is ground up pieces of wasabi root with water added to make a paste.
-It is almost always consumed as a sauce or paste, and making it is easy.
+Wasabi sauce is ground-up pieces of wasabi root with water added to make a paste.
+It is almost always consumed as a sauce or paste and making it is easy.